rybalkin-an/spring-mqtt/README.md

   - Matches UUID and timestamp patterns.
   - Falls within the temperature range of -20.0 to 50.0.
   - Uses StepVerifier to expect 50 valid sensor messages.
+  - Check the timestamp in the right order